selbekk/calidators/README.md

 Validates that an input value is at most a given number of characters long.

+Validates against arrays, strings and objects with a length.

 ```js
 import { isMaxLength } from 'calidators';